BardezAnAvatar/BGEE-Caster-Crafting/.research/Wands/wands-plans.md

 strict: y = 432x² - 32x + 7100  (7500 to 49980)
 loose:  y = 500(x² + x + 10)    (6000 to 60000)

+## Usability Flags
+It's easy enough to ask the user what they want to do"
+- Option: Let casters only use wands
+- Option: Let certain wands be usable by any class